-The development of various post-molding processes further expands the suitability of plastics into a range of applications.
-Processes like ultrasonic welding and laser micromachining continue to evolve and are compatible with a range of medical plastics.
+The development of various post-molding processes further expands the suitability for plastics' use in the medical industry.
+Processes like ultrasonic welding and laser micro-machining continue to evolve and are compatible with a range of medical plastics.
 These secondary operations simplify assembly of complex plastic components and provide new possibilities for device designers.

 The future for medical injection molding is bright.
-At Kaysun, we understand the needs of the industry and maintain a strong commitment to the medical device field, as evidenced by our MedAccred Plastics accreditation and deep experience in designing and processing parts with a variety of medical grade polymers, and we know that when dealing with medical devices, consistent quality is of paramount importance.
+At Kaysun, we understand the needs of the industry and maintain a strong commitment to the medical device field, as evidenced by our MedAccred Plastics accreditation and deep experience in designing and processing parts with a variety of medical grade polymers.

 Our whitepaper, The Importance of Scientific Molding in Medical Device Manufacturing, details how an experienced injection molder like Kaysun can improve upon an existing medical device or component, or help bring a new product to market in an industry that demands quality, precision, and performance.
 Click the button below to access your copy now!